Semantics (album): Background

 Australian Crawl was founded in Melbourne, Australia by James Reyne (lead vocals/piano), his younger brother David Reyne (drums), Brad Robinson (rhythm guitar), Paul Williams (bass guitar) and Simon Binks (lead guitar) in 1978.
 David Reyne soon left and was replaced by Bill McDonough (drums, percussion), and the band was later joined by his younger brother Guy McDonough (vocals, rhythm guitar).

 Their third studio album, Sons of Beaches was released in 1982 and reached number 1 on the albums chart.
 Bill McDonough left before they recorded their extended play, Semantics in 1983, which achieved number 1 on the Kent Music Report singles chart.
 Bill McDonough was replaced on drums, temporarily by Graham Bidstrup for the EP recording, and more permanently by John Watson.
 Semantics contained the track "Reckless (Don't Be So)", which some sources list as a number 1 single.
-A live mini-album Phalanx was released in December 1983, and the band signed with Geffen Records for international release of their material.
+A live album Phalanx was released in December 1983, and the band signed with Geffen Records for international release of their material.

 In 1984, the band released the best of their early material as a compilation titled Crawl File, which peaked at number 2.
 Geffen released Semantics, internationally, as a long play album with six newly re-recorded tracks compiled from their first two studio albums.
 Promotion of the album and the subsequent tour was stalled when Guy McDonough died in June of viral pneumonia.
 Meanwhile, remaining Australian Crawl members had recorded their fourth studio album, Between a Rock and a Hard Place which was released in 1985 and achieved number 11.
 This was followed by the announcement that they would disband after another tour, the live album, The Final Wave recorded their last performance on 27 January 1986, which was released in October and peaked at number 16.

 During his solo career, James Reyne recorded a different version of "Reckless" for Electric Digger Dandy (aka Any Day Above Ground) in 1991.
 He performs the song during live concerts.